sjackman/uniqtag-paper/README.md

-The stability of the UniqTag is insensitive to the size of the UniqTag identifier for values of *k* between 8 and 50 amino acids, shown in Figure 2.
-The data for both figures are shown in Table S1.
+The stability of the UniqTag is insensitive to the size of the UniqTag identifier for values of *k* between 8 and 50 amino acids, shown in Fig. 2.
+The data for both figures are shown in Table A in S1 File.

 ![The number of common UniqTag identifiers between build 75 of the Ensembl human genome and nine other builds for different values of